Lubsch/nixos-config/README.md

 doas dd if=</path/to/file.iso> of=</dev/usb_drive> status=progress
 ```

 You need to connect to the internet (preferably over ethernet).
-To enable wifi:
+If you need wifi, enable it:
 ```
 sudo systemctl enable wpa_supplicant.service wpa_cli